-Students stay in double rooms in a Stellenbosch University residence hall.
-It is basic but comfortable.
+Students approved for on-campus accommodations stay in double rooms in a

+Stellenbosch University residence hall.
+It is basic, but comfortable.
 Bedding is provided.
 Buildings in South Africa don't often have central heating systems and students are advised to bring warm sleepwear and comfortable clothes.